sematext/docs/docs/logagent/output-filter-geoip.md

 Here is how to enable Geo IP lookups for your logs:

-1) Via command line
+1. Command line

 ```
     logagent  --geoipEnabled true --geoipFields "client_ip,remote_address"
 ```

-2) Via environment variables
+2. Environment variables

 ```
    GEOIP_ENABLED=true
    GEOIP_FIELDS="client_ip,remote_address"
 ```

-3) Via configuration file
+3. Configuration file

-Add the following 'outputFilter' section to the Logagent configuration file.
+Add the following `outputFilter` section to the Logagent configuration file.
 Note that you can use the plugin with multiple configurations for different event sources.

 ```yaml
 # Logagent configuration file: logagent-geoip.yml